The following message is intended for those 21+. Please enjoy responsibly.

 - Impact of Terroir: Though not nearly as finicky as Pinot Noir, terroir nevertheless plays a significant role in shaping the characteristics of Merlot wines.
 In Bordeaux, where Merlot is a key grape variety, the wine can range from elegant and fruit-driven in cooler areas like Saint-Émilion to rich and powerful in warmer regions like Pomerol.
 In regions like California's Napa Valley and Washington State, Merlot thrives in the areas’ diverse terroirs, producing wines with wildly varying styles and expressions.

-Pinot Noir – The ‘Where’
+Pinot Noir – Primary Regions

-Location is everything when it comes to winemaking, as only Cabernet Sauvignon grapes can truly flourish anywhere vines can be grown.
+Location is everything when it comes to winemaking, as only Cabernet Sauvignon grapes can truly flourish (almost) anywhere vines can be grown.
 For all other grapes, terroir plays kingmaker.

 Pinot Noir tends to do well in wine regions with cooler climates.
 Cooler climates help preserve the delicate flavors and aromas characteristic of Pinot Noir, resulting in wines with vibrant acidity, nuanced fruit profiles, and elegant textures.
 Warmer climates can sometimes lead to overripe fruit flavors and loss of acidity, affecting the wine’s overall balance and complexity.